『Listening for the Questions Podcast - Big ideas. Bold questions. Smart AF conversations.』のカバーアート

 Well, we're making one anyway, because most conversations skip the questions that really matter.

 Most podcasts give you answers.
 We give you better questions.
 Questions that make you rethink the future of AI, burnout, culture, and connection.
 And yeah - some fun detours into sandwiches and magicians.
-Because life is too short to only ask "strategic questions.
+Because life is too short to only ask "strategic" questions.

 This podcast is for curious leaders, thoughtful creators, and people who are done with surface-level conversations.
-If you are craving honest dialogue, fresh thinking, and a weekly reminder to listen before you act - you're in the right place.
+If you are craving honest dialogue, fresh thinking, and a regular reminder to listen before you act - you're in the right place.

 © 2026 Listening for the Questions Podcast - Big ideas.
 Bold questions.
 Smart AF conversations.